albertus82/jface-utils/README.md

 #### Preference enum

-This is a very simple example of enum that implements [`Preference`](src/main/java/it/albertus/jface/preference/Preference.java).
+This is a simple example of enum that implements [`Preference`](src/main/java/it/albertus/jface/preference/Preference.java).

 ```java
 public enum MyPreference implements Preference {